dss-extensions/dss-extensions/README.md

 Remember that version numbers are arbitrary.
 It is more important to check a project's history than just consider a version tag.
 For example, most of the initial goals for DSS C-API were reached by version 0.10; since the opportunity to add and complement the library was available, the plan is to release v1.0 when most planned features are integrated and the API is stable.

+To illustrate the maturity of the projects, see the growing list of works that used this project tools on ["DSS Extensions: citations"](https://htmlpreview.github.io/?https://github.com/dss-extensions/dss-extensions/blob/main/citations/citations.html).

 **2. Is this supported by EPRI?**

 **No.** Consider contacting EPRI's team if you need official EPRI support for OpenDSS.